jroesch/thesis/defense/outline.md

 The remainder of this talk discusses how we adapted
     ideas from the traditional compiler literature
-    to deep learning, and acheived state-of-the-art
+    to deep learning, and achieved state-of-the-art
     performance on key models.

 My thesis is split into the above 4 parts, we will first discuss the design of